oscarbrodas/Go-Goal/Sprint4.md

  - No Changes - Test if cancel button will not allow changes to go through
  - Invalid Email - Test if editing email to invalid format will not allow the edit to go through
  - Bad Password - Test if editing password to insecure password will not allow the edit to go through
+ - Username Taken - Test if it will aloow a username already in the database
 ### Goals Tests
  - Add Goal - Type in values and add goal to a system
  - Persistent Goal - check if a new goal stays on the page after refreshing and moving to and from that tab